Algurt/BOOTCAMP/05-Archiving-and-Logging-Data/2/StudentGuide.md

   crypto
   ```

-You can run specific scans with the command `sudo lynis audit --test-from-group <test group>`.
+You can run specific scans with the command `sudo lynis audit system --test-from-group <test group>`.
 You will use this flag to schedule daily scans in the upcoming exercise.

 ### 09. Scheduling Backups and Cleanups